thenger/fbFPPViewer/README.md

 but all you have is this poor tiny 160 x 160 pic
 !
-hopefully this program is made for you ! just enter the url of the tiny pic and it will give you the link to the bigger one
+hopefully this program is made for you ! just enter the profile url of the FB account and it will give you a link to the first uploaded picture (not a cropped one)

 Files: